Wilson Sossion

 Wilson Sossion is a Kenyan legislator and teacher who as of 2021 is a nominated member of Parliament representing workers' interests in Kenya's National Assembly.
-Politically he is affiliated to Orange Democratic Movement (ODM).
+Politically he is affiliated to United Democratic Alliance (UDA).
 He also served as the Secretary General of Kenya National Union of Teachers (KNUT) from 2013 to 2021.

 Background and education

 Sossion was born and raised in Kenya in 1969 in Pokot county, and is a member of Tulin clan.
 His family later moved to Bomet County in the 1970s.
 He graduated from Egerton University with Bachelor of Arts Degree in Education.
 He later joined Kenya National Union of Teachers in 2013 taking over from David Osiany He attended the great Tenwek High School in Bomet County alongside other dignitaries.